 A successful alliance between a CPA and a financial advisor can become a reliable source of great referrals.
 However, simply making a connection is not enough.
-Here are 8 important points to keep in mind.
+Here are eight important points to keep in mind.

 - Consider the pros and cons of a formal referral relationship, with clearly defined responsibilities and expectations on both sides.
-Creating a sustainable, long-term alliance means that both parties have to work on identifying the right fit, and strategizing together on the way their offerings dovetail.
+Creating a sustainable long-term alliance means that both parties have to work on identifying the right fit and strategizing together on the way their offerings dovetail.
 Get to know each other’s practices.

 - Make it your goal to add value to your CPA advocates with every interaction.
 Continuing education sessions are a great formal way to do so.
 Share resources that will educate them on wealth management and investments as they relate to taxes.

 - Keep the communication flow open.
 One of the industry best practices is to never be more than 30 days away from your advocates.
-The check-ins do not have to be complex or time consuming.
+The check-ins do not have to be complex or time-consuming.
 Perhaps one month you have lunch together, and next month you send them an article that could be of use.
 The key is to stay connected.

 - Become a good referral source to them.
 Who are their best clients?
 If someone in your practice was a good candidate for your advocate’s practice, how would you know it?
-What phrases and problems should you be listening for, on behalf of your advocates, in speaking with your clients?
+What phrases and problems should you be listening for, on behalf of your advocates, in speaking with your own clients?
 Model insight and strategic thinking in conversation with your CPA referral partners, and they will do the same for you.

 - Be patient.
 It can take time to build up the relationship and the trust before the CPA is comfortable enough to recommend your services to their clients.
 Hard-selling and pressure tactics are likely to backfire.
 Focus on speaking the accountant’s language, demonstrating how you can add value to his or her clients, and becoming a reliable resource.